Time After Time (Alexander novel): Critical reception

 Kirkus Reviews called Time After Time a "rather heavy-breathing, often precious or pretentious fantasy".
 On the other hand, Associated Press book reviewer Phil Thomas thought the book was a "well-written, most absorbing piece of escape reading" that "gives the genre a lively and much-needed shot of vitamins".
 A reviewer for the Madison Courier called Alexander "outrageously imaginative" and the book "marvelous entertainment".

 After the release of Felix J. Palma's 2008 Spanish-language novel The Map of Time, which also has a time-travel plot involving Wells and Jack the Ripper, critics commented on the similarities (and differences) between the two books.

 Sequel

 In November 2009, Alexander released a sequel to the story.
 Jaclyn the Ripper sees Amy travel to 2010 to discover that Jack the Ripper has been freed from prison and transformed into a girl named Jaclyn.
 H.G. and Amy must navigate the new millennium with the killer on their trail.

 In other media

 Film

 A theatrical film based on the novel, also called Time After Time, premiered nationwide in the United States on September 28, 1979.
-It starred Malcolm McDowell, David Warner and Mary Steenburgen.
+It starred Malcolm McDowell as Wells, David Warner as Stevenson and Mary Steenburgen as Robbins.